West Metro Station 1

 Station 1 – Lakewood

-Fire Station 1 is located at 6401 W. 14th Ave. and built in 1975, and is the former Lakewood Fire Department (Colorado) Station 1.
+Fire Station 1 is located at 6401 W. 14th Ave. and built in 1975.
+Former Lakewood Fire Department (Colorado) Station 1.
 This is West Metro’s busiest station located one block off of Colfax Ave, known as the Colfax Corridor.
 This Station serves the areas of the northeast portion of Lakewood.
 Station 1 is bordered to the east by Sheridan Boulevard and extends north to 26th Avenue.
 This area includes part of the RTD light rail line, Lakewood Country Club, The Rocky Mountain College of Art and Design, JCRS Isaac Solomon Synagogue and Colorado’s landmark restaurant Casa Bonita including the following areas of Edgewater, Glen Creighton, Grand View Acres, Kawanee Gardens, Lakewood Gardens, Norwood & Wheat Ridge.
 The originally Station 1 was located at 6885 W. Colfax Ave. and served as the Lakewood-Mountair Fire Department (Colorado) Station 1.

 The bench is located on the eastside of the station, and was created by sculptor Austin Weishel and fabricator Tim Driscoll, both West Metro Firefighters, picked by former Station 1 captain Travis Hopwood to build the bench featuring custom bronze work.
 The bench is a collaboration between the City of Lakewood and West Metro Fire Rescue, with funding provided by the Neighborhood Participation Program and was dedicated on June 24th 2016.